Siddartha2003/Winged-Escape/README.md

 # Winged Escape

-Winged Escape is a simple yet addictive arcade-style game developed using the Pygame library in Python.
+Winged Escape is a simple game developed using the Pygame library in Python.

 ## Table of Contents